coolaj86/iojs-install-script/README.md

 * xcode / brew / build-essential / pkg-config / gcc
 * iojs (including npm and node symlink)
 * jshint

+If `fail2ban` is not already securing ssh, you will be asked to install it.

 Screencast
 ==========